 She sought to address three major themes – domesticity, work, and true love – through this story of a family living in genteel poverty during the American Civil War.
 Alcott also effectively created the archetype of the “all-American girl”, embodying its different aspects in each of the March sisters: there’s Meg the beauty, Jo the career woman, Beth the dutiful wallflower, and Amy the romantic.
 The publishers wanted a story about good girls being good, but Alcott’s true message underlying the story is a little different: she’s clearly saying that virtue should be valued over wealth, and that women can overcome the constraints upon their gender through hard work and piety.

 Yep, that’s right: Alcott was a feminist, and Little Women – despite its prima facie old-school values, and its controversial ending – is a deeply feminist novel.
 At the time of its publication, there were almost no models of non-traditional womanhood in popular media for young girls.
 So, Alcott took it upon herself to pitch many ideas of social change and progressive politics against the familiar backdrop of domestic life.
 Little Women paints a very familiar picture of the lives of girls in 19th century America, but it also legitimises their aspirations to grow beyond what is “expected” of them.
-So, three cheers for Alcott – way the fuck ahead of her time!
+So, three cheers for Alcott – way ahead of her time!